anya-chen/RingSystems/readme.md

 4. All other substituents are replaced by a hydrogen atom.
 From a single compound more than one ring system may be derived.
 Multiple occurrences of a specific ring system in one and the same molecule increase the count of ring systems by 1

-<code>RingSystems/RingSystemClass.py</code>

 ### Algorithm to identify if two molecules are identical (if there is no evidence that the molecules are not identical)
+<code>RingSystems/superpose.py</code>

-In the scenario considering stereochemistry (i.e. tetrahedral atom configuration), pairs of molecules were tested for identity according to a procedure that builds on the evidence-based approach exemplified in Fig. 1b.
+In the scenario considering stereochemistry (i.e. tetrahedral atom configuration), pairs of molecules were tested for identity according to a procedure that builds on the evidence-based approach.
 The procedure returns TRUE for a pair of molecules, m1 and m2, if the two molecules are identical (more accurately, if there is no evidence that the molecules are not identical):
 - If the constitution of m1 and m2 is distinct (based on their SMILES notations, with any stereochemical information removed):
     - return FALSE
 - If the constitution of m1 and m2 is identical (based on their SMILES notations, with any stereochemical information removed):